How much did Marvel heroes help lift Disney+? Answer due Thursday

-LOS ANGELES (Reuters) - With Walt Disney Co theme park operations limited due to the coronavirus pandemic, investors watching the company report earnings on Thursday are expected to zero in on its fast growth into streaming TV.
+With Walt Disney Co (DIS.N) theme park operations limited due to the coronavirus pandemic, investors watching the company report earnings on Thursday are expected to zero in on its fast growth into streaming TV.

 During the January to March quarter, the Disney+ streaming service was aided by box office heavyweight Marvel Studios.
 The producer of blockbuster superhero films released its first TV series, "WandaVision," in January followed by "The Falcon and the Winter Soldier" in late March.